an initiative by SEEK Development

 Even if the administration’s legal petitions to evade or rescind these funds fail, it is highly unlikely that final US ODA figures will stand at the same levels as 2024.
 The efforts to shutter USAID, end partner contracts, and gut agency supply chains mean that these funds will not be able to be implemented as intended now that foreign assistance systems, staffing, and infrastructure are defunct or dismantled.

-The Trump administration has announced an overarching intention to cut the USAID budget by 86% and foreign assistance via the State Department by about 40%, which it detailed in the spreadsheet sent to Congress in late March 2025.
+For the low estimate, the Trump administration has announced an overarching intention to cut the USAID budget by 86% and foreign assistance via the State Department by about 40%, which it detailed in the spreadsheet sent to Congress in late March 2025.
 With some back-of-the-envelope calculations, if these cuts were to immediately apply in 2025, USAID obligations in 2025 would fall to US$6 billion, and foreign assistance via State would fall to US$11 billion.

 To get a gist of how this will impact ODA, we can assume that all of USAID funding can reasonably be counted as ODA for a total of US$6 billion.
 Calculations for ODA via the State Department are more nebulous, as foreign assistance through this channel also “peace and security” assistance, which is not always eligible for ODA and is also not slated to see cuts on nearly the same scale as ODA-eligible sectors.
 If we apply the 40% cut to State foreign assistance excluding peace and security, then US$5.5 billion in ODA could be expected from State, for a total of US$11.5 billion.
+However, much like our high estimate, this is a hypothetical minimum that will almost certainly not be realized.

 The Budget Cuts Tracker will be updated as more granular information about funding cuts emerges and will provide insight into the future of US ODA.
 As more information about the future of US development funding emerges, the Donor Tracker team will work to narrow our range of projections and more accurately incorporate the US into our global calculations.